Updated on July 12, 2026.

 - LMM Duramax trucks are mainly DPF and regen-focused.
 The common questions are DPF loading, regen behavior, exhaust pipe layout, and sensor bung fitment.

 - LML Duramax trucks add DEF/SCR and CP4 risk.
-A 2011–2016 LML needs a broader reliability and emissions-system checklist than an LMM.
+A 2011–2016 truck needs a broader reliability and emissions-system checklist than an early DPF-era truck.

-- L5P Duramax trucks bring ECM unlock and late-model electronics into the plan.
-A pipe-only mindset does not fit L5P buying decisions.
+- L5P Duramax trucks bring ECM access and late-model electronics into the plan.
+A pipe-only mindset does not fit newer buying decisions.

 - LML parts should not be assumed to fit L5P trucks.
-Silverado HD and Sierra HD model year, chassis, sensor layout, and calibration access still need to be verified.
+Model year, chassis, sensor layout, and calibration access still need to be verified.

 - Delete-related hardware is not a legal public-road emissions repair.
 Street-driven trucks should start with compliant diagnosis, cleaning, repair, or replacement.